 The Connection Between Domestic Violence and Animal Cruelty

-Sixty-eight percent of all US households—82.5 million homes—include a companion animal.
-In most cases they are cherished members of the family.
+According to the 2023-24 AAPA National Pet Owners Survey, 66 percent of all US households—86.9 million homes—include a companion animal.
+In most cases, these companions are cherished members of the family.
 However, when there is violence in the home, it can be directed at the pets as well as the people who live there.
 Pets are often treasured sources of emotional support, unconditional love, and stability for abused partners and children.
 Abusers are well aware of the bond between their victims and their companion animals, and they exploit that bond to control, manipulate, frighten, and punish their victims.
 Because there are few resources for victims with pets, abusers’ threats to harm the pets are often effective, thus locking victims and their companion animals in a cycle of abuse.

 Obstacles to Getting Out

 This connection between animal cruelty and domestic violence creates an all-too-real obstacle for many survivors who want to leave their abusive partners: the fear that those partners will harm or kill their companion animals.
 Experience bears out these fears: